Harley Farnsworth MacNair: Professional life and career

-He did not, however, undertake the study of the Chinese language, although he admired it tremendously, and did not use Chinese language in his research, feeling that he did not have the time for both this study and his extensive professional obligations.
+He did not, however, undertake the study of the Chinese language, although he admired tremendously the work of his wife and others who used it, and did not use Chinese language in his research, feeling that he did not have the time for both this study and his extensive professional obligations.

 Selected writings

 For a fuller listing of MacNair's works, see Price, "Harley Farnsworth MacNair."